A scholar, writer, and educator in digital media history and ecology, techno-cultural studies, and Asian and global history of cities.

-I am currently a Research Affiliate at the School of Literature, Media, and Communication at the Georgia Institute of Technology.
+I am currently a Postdoctoral Research Associate at the School of Information at the University of Illinois at Urbana Champaign, and a Postdoctoral Research Affiliate at the School of Literature, Media, and Communication at the Georgia Institute of Technology.

-My research explores the history and politics of "smart" urban environments that are reconfiguring the discourses and material practices around our everyday built environment.
+My research explores the history and politics of "smart" urban environments as they manifest in various communities across Asia and North America.
 While these digital developments are often presented as the "solution to the problems," my research investigates how and why those problems are considered "problematic" in the first place, how those problems are historically and socioculturally composed, what long terms concerns about security, economy, health, and well-being are integrated in the problems that are supposedly "new," and asks if/how those solutions adequately address the said problems.
 For instance, while "security" is often invoked as the central design principle of the smart cities, "insecurity" is constantly required in their operation, which is evident at various levels: including the media portrayal of the cities imagined as crime-ridden and dangerous place; the technologies developed to detect and visualize "anomalies"; the citizens who internalize the responsibilities to protect and defend themselves from risks.
 Blending these multiple contexts of technology, I argue that the smart city is not simply an idea or a prototype of the technology that sharply ruptures the present.
 Instead, it is an emergence out of multiple histories and problematizations that are contingently interweaved at a given time and space in multiple and diffused forms.

 I have been a Postdoctoral Fellow in the Program in Science, Technology, and Society (STS) at the Massachusetts Institute of Technology (MIT) and an Emerging Voices Fellow at the American Council of Learned Societies (ACLS).
 I earned my Ph.D. in Communication and Media from the Institute of Communications Research (ICR) at the University of Illinois at Urbana-Champaign (UIUC).
 I received a Ph.D.
 Scholarship from the Ilju Academy and Culture Foundation (South Korea), a Dissertation Completion Fellowship from UIUC, and an Honorable Mention from the International Association for Media and Communication Research (IAMCR)-Urban Communication Foundation (UCF)'s Annual Research Grant.